Grab A Plate

 1. Preheat the oven to 350 degrees F.

-2. In a medium bowl, add the eggnog, oats, apples, 1/4 cup chopped walnuts, 5 tablespoons brown sugar, cinnamon, and salt.
+2. In a medium bowl, add the eggnog, oats, apples, 1/4 cup chopped walnuts, 5 tablespoons brown sugar, cinnamon, nutmeg, and salt.
 Whisk to combine.

 4. Top each ramekin evenly with the 2 tablespoons of butter cut into pieces.